Kinovarobotics/ros2_kortex/3rdParty/Mobile_platform_integration/clearpath/README.md

 killall ruby
 ```

-2. Open a new terminal in the following directory:`~/workspace/ros2_kortex_ws/src/ros2_kortex/clearpath`
+2. Open a new terminal in the following directory:`~/workspace/ros2_kortex_ws/src/ros2_kortex/3rdParty/Mobile_platform_integration/clearpath`

 3. Run the following command to launch the entire system and follow closely the step by step instructions:
 ```
 ./gen3_husky.sh
 ```

 4. Once the entire system is up and running, in the simulation window switch to the keyboard tab in the teleop panel on the right side, then command the robot using the keyboard.
-Please refer to the instructions included in `~/workspace/ros2_kortex_ws/src/ros2_kortex/clearpath/instructions.txt` for more details about the available keyboard commands.
+Please refer to the instructions included in `~/workspace/ros2_kortex_ws/src/ros2_kortex/3rdParty/Mobile_platform_integration/clearpath/instructions.txt` for more details about the available keyboard commands.

+5. If the communication between the simulation and the real-life robot is lost, please restart the entire code.